hawkins00/ddgc/README.md

 2. `cd` to the <samp>ddgc</samp> directory
 3. Run `nmp install`
 4. Run `nmp start`
-5. Open a browser to <samp>localhost:3000</samp>
+5. Open a browser to <samp>localhost:3000</samp> (or your environment's
+   <samp>PORT</samp>)
 6. Click the buttons directly, tab to them and press a keyboard button, or plug in a controller and press the buttons

 ## Information

-* Only one button press will be sent per second (as this system is intended for online games where visual feedback can take many seconds.)
+* Only one button press will be sent per second, as this system is intended for online games where visual feedback can take many seconds.
+  Buttons can be pressed multiple times per second, but only the last button press before emitting to the server will count.
 * There are two indicators for this one-second timer.
 The first is a literal second hand in the lower right corner of the screen.
 The second is an orange highlight will appear around the button that was successfully